Quantum jumps in amplitude bistability: Tracking a coherent and invertible state localization: Coherent localization and its inversion

-where $\alpha_1$ and $\alpha_2$ are two complex numbers to be identified with the peak location of the bright and unstable states, respectively (see Appendix and~\cite{SM}).
-The initial photon number in the superposition is
+where $\alpha_1$ and $\alpha_2$ are two complex numbers which are to be identified with the peak location of the bright and unstable states, respectively, in individual trajectories unraveling ME~\eqref{eq:ME} when the dipole coupling and drive are turned on.
+The initial photon number in the superposition state~\eqref{eq:inputStatemain} is

+Under the no ``click'' evolution (null-measurement record) for fixed coherent-state amplitudes, the evolution is again deterministic and continuous, and the conditional photon number at time $t$ is given by: